sauce-archives/help/docs/getting-started/recorder.md

 <img src="/img/guides/recorder/recorder-11.png">

 You will then get a fresh device so that the replay starts in a clean state.
-The editor, the device and the operations bar are locked during replay.
+The editor, the device and the operations bar are locked during the replay.
 You can now follow the execution of your test.

 <img src="/img/guides/recorder/recorder-12.png">